Paul Strauch

 I plan to maintain my relationship with the ocean and enjoy it as long as I can.
 And also to encourage and nurture others so that they can find the joy and tranquility that the ocean has brought to me and my life.

-First photo by John Severson, third photo by Jeff Divine.
-Bottom photograph by Eric Jordan.
+First photo by John Severson, second photo by Jeff Divine.
+Portrait by Eric Jordan.
 All other photos courtesy of Paul Strauch.